Do you need a company chop/ stamp in Hong Kong?

 A company chop refers to a company’s rubber stamp.
-The term ‘chop’ is a term coming from colonial Indian English and it is common to a small portion of jurisdictions, Hong Kong included.
-The chop (stamp) is used to validate official documents such as contracts, certificates, deeds, and so on.
-It usually has the name and registration number of the company engraved on it.
+The official company chop (stamp) is used to validate official company documents such as contracts, certificates, deeds, and so on.

 What is the stamp used for?

-Companies apply stamps to validate documents that need to be executed as a deed, issue corporate documents such as share certificates, and communicate information required by law.
+Companies primarily use stamps to validate documents that need to be executed as a deed, issue corporate documents such as share certificates, and communicate information.

-On the other hand, company chops have more significance in Mainland China.
-This is due to the fact that company chops in Mainland China are registered with the government.
+Having said that, company chops have greater significance in Mainland China.
+This is because company chops in Mainland China are registered with the government.
 As such, if you are contemplating doing business in Mainland China, we highly recommend you getting a company chop.

 Where can I get a company stamp?

-Fortunately, it is not very difficult to get a company chop in Hong Kong.
+Fortunately, it’s not very difficult to get a company chop in Hong Kong.